 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 Purchasing coffee from a small shop is fun and can be a great way to try out new drinks.
-Personally, once I find I drink that I like, I’m on a mission to make it myself, all at home.
+Personally, once I find a drink that I like, I’m on a mission to make it myself, all at home.
 I’ve found that I get the most enjoyment from making my coffee exactly how I like it.

 I’ll admit that the name shaken espresso sounds fancy.
 It seems like something we’d never want to make for ourselves right at home.
 The secret?
 This is about the easiest drink you’ll make.